- Important information and who we are;

 Any other information obtained as set out in section 2 above will be kept for no longer than is necessary and will be determined with reference to applicable statutory limitation periods in your jurisdiction, or otherwise as agreed between us.

-We will keep our retention policies under review to ensure that your data is not stored for longer than is strictly necessary.
+We will keep our data retention policy under review to ensure that your data is not stored for longer than is strictly necessary.

-If you have any questions about this Privacy Notice or the information we hold about you, you can contact us:
+If you have any questions about this privacy notice or the information we hold about you, you can contact us in the following ways:

 - By email: firstname.lastname@example.org

-Enquiries from outside of the European Union can still be made via the above email or postal route.
+Enquiries from outside the European Union can still be made via the above email or postal route.

 We keep this Privacy Notice under regular review and we will place any updates on this webpage.

-This Privacy Notice was last updated on 3 May 2018.
+This Privacy Notice was last updated on 21 September 2020.